software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-testing.md

 ```

-If you fail to comply to those rules, the test function will not pass the type check, and test collecting will fail.
+If you fail to comply with those rules, the test function will not pass the type check, and test collecting will fail.